peasy-ui/peasy-ui/README.md

     ${ ==> prop}        One-time binding that stores the element in model property

+    ${alias <=* list}   One-way bindning from model list property to view template alias for each item in the list

 A combination of the string value binding and a binding for the `change` event can be used to capture and react to changes in radio buttons and selects.

 ```ts